ropensci/rtweet/README.md

 Key features

+-   ***NEW***: Now tweet from your R console using the `post_tweet()` function!
--   ***SAVING DATA AS CSV***: Several people have asked how to save data as a CSV file (or something they can open with Excel).
+-   SAVING DATA AS CSV: Several people have asked how to save data as a CSV file (or something they can open with Excel).
 There is now a `save_as_csv` function in the development (github) version of `rtweet`.
 If you'd like to save CSV files using the CRAN version, then [use this code](https://gist.github.com/mkearney/7474b64f9db177435de540f5fa63a087) until the next update is posted to CRAN.

 -   ***UPDATE***: Most functions now return data tables for both tweets **and** users.
 So, if you search for tweets, you also get data for the users responsible for the returned tweets.
 If you look up users, you also get the most recent tweet for each user.